Simplify Your Skin & Hair Routine By Using Just These Products

-Exercising and staying in good physical condition will help maintain the look of your tattoo.
-Weight gain and a loss of body tone – and even dramatic weight loss—alters your body’s shape and how your tattoo looks.
+- Exercising and staying in good physical condition will help maintain the look of your tattoo.
+Weight gain and a loss of body tone—even dramatic weight loss—alters your body’s shape, and ultimately how your tattoo looks.
 Eating right and getting plenty of rest also helps.
-The bottom line is that keeping yourself in shape helps keep your tattoo in shape, as well.
+The bottom line is that keeping yourself in shape helps keep your tattoo in shape as well.

-You should also minimize, or quit habits that are proven to increase the physical effects of aging, including smoking, drug use, stress, and excessive sun tanning.
+- You should also minimize, or quit, habits that are proven to increase the physical effects of aging, including smoking, drug use, stress, and excessive tanning.

-Exfoliating the skin – in which you remove dead skin cells – is another great way to maintain your tattoo.
-As the layers of dead skin cells become thicker they’ll obscure the vibrancy of your tatt.
+- Exfoliating the skin (removing dead skin cells) is another great way to maintain your tattoo.
+As the layers of dead skin cells become thicker, they’ll obscure the vibrancy of your ink.
 Exfoliating, then moisturizing the skin on and around your tattoo is a good routine to follow.

 Protecting your tattoo from the sun, as mentioned, is another crucial part of the tattoo-maintenance process.
-Excessive exposure to the sun can bleach the color from your tattoo whether it’s a new tattoo or one you’ve had for years.
+Excessive exposure to the sun can bleach the color from your tattoo.
 Here are some steps to take to limit sun damage:

-Apply sunblock lotion, preferably one with a Sun Protection Factor (SPF) of 50 or higher over your tattoo and reapply it often, particularly if you’re going to be in the sun for a long time.
+- Apply sunblock, preferably one with a Sun Protection Factor (SPF) of 50 or higher, over your tattoo.
+Reapply it often, particularly if you’re going to be in the sun for a long time.

-Remember: even the most seasoned tattoos can peel or scar when you experience sunburn.
-Needless to say, peeling and scarring do nothing to help the look of your tatt.
+- Remember: even the most seasoned tattoos can peel or scar when you experience sunburn.
+Needless to say, peeling and scarring do nothing to help the look of your ink.

-Natural, chemical-free sunblocks are your best bet in protecting the skin.
+- Natural, chemical-free sunblocks are your best bet for protecting the skin.
 Many major-brand sunblocks contain chemicals that can damage the skin with prolonged use.

-Well, that wraps up our guide for taking care of your beard, skin, hair, and tattoos without overly-complicating your routine.
-Our Utility Balm and Utility Bar help you to keep it simple while providing the same benefits, and more, of less versatile men’s grooming products.
-We hope you find this guide helpful as you continue to rock your overall look.
+That wraps up our guide for taking care of your beard, skin, hair, and tattoos without overly-complicating your routine.
+Our Utility Balm and Utility Bar help you to keep it simple while providing the same benefits—if not more—than what you find in most men’s grooming products.
+We hope you find this guide helpful as you continue to knock your grooming routine out of the park.

-We’d also love to hear your comments and suggestions.
+We’d love to hear your comments and suggestions.
 Is there a grooming routine that you follow?
 Have you tried our Utility Balm and Utility Bar?
 Are there other products you use?
-We welcome your feedback.
+Drop a comment below.